flame-engine/flame_tutorials/tutorials/1_basic_square/README.md

   @override
   void update(double dt) {
     // Here we move our square by applying our iteration delta time (dt) to our
     // speed variable and direction.
-Note that the Rect class class is immutable
+Note that the Rect class is immutable
     // and the translate method returns a new Rect instance for us, so we just
     // re assign it to our square variable
     //